-Lead your own program using our pre-assembled activity satchels.
 Plants require different conditions to grow and thrive.
-Use this satchel to explore the plant labels in the Kemper Center for Home Gardening to better understand what each plant needs and think through how they may design their own dream garden.
-Each satchel is designed to accommodate up to 10 students.
+Use this knapsack to explore the plant labels in the Kemper Center for Home Gardening to better understand what each plant needs and what it would take for students to design their very own dream garden.